Physical Therapy (DPT) (PDPT)

 PDPT 61200 Clinical Education I (NLA)

-The first full time placement for the student in a clinical environment where he or she has the close supervision of a clinical instructor.
+The first full time placement for the student in a clinical environment where they have the close supervision of a clinical instructor.
 This experience provides an opportunity to practice and develop skills in analyzing motor performance, in examination and intervention of joint and soft tissue pathologies and spinal dysfunction.
 The student should also exhibit an understanding of the administration of a physical therapy department.
 The student continues to synthesize all previous professional coursework.
 Satisfactory/Unsatisfactory only.
+Successful completion of all prior required coursework and a passing score on the Comprehensive Practical exam is required.
 Prerequisites: Successful completion of all prior required coursework.
 (U,Y)

 4 Credits